top of page

 Treasurer

-Grant Rogers holds a BA in economics from Boston University.
-He began his career as a private banker at the Boston Safe Deposit and Trust Company and was involved with marketing equities for Julius Baer and for CIC Securities to institutional investors.
-He was Head of Sales for CIC's fixed income, derivative, and currency division in Paris, France.
-He is the founder and CEO of Metis Capital.
-Grant manages the Yanomami Endowment Fund investment portfolio.
+Grant Rogers holds a BA in Economics from Boston University.
+He began his career as a private banker at Boston Safe Deposit and Trust Company and later marketed equities for Julius Baer and CIC Securities to institutional investors.
+He served as Head of Sales for CIC’s fixed-income, derivatives, and currency division in Paris, France.
+As founder and CEO of Metis Capital, he manages the Yanomami Endowment Fund investment portfolio.

 Serena Belsby, MBA

 Serena Belsby earned a BA in Economics from the University of Texas and an MBA from Texas Christian University.
-She wrote, directed, and produced her first feature film, The Merry Graingers.
-Since then, her work has been showcased at the Sundance Writers Lab and the Plume et Pellicule writers' workshop, sponsored by Dreamago in Sierre, Switzerland.
-What started as a script has grown into a profound personal connection to the Yanomami.
+She wrote, directed, and produced her first feature film, The Merry Graingers, and her work has been showcased at the Sundance Writers Lab and the Plume et Pellicule Writers’ Workshop sponsored by Dreamago in Sierre, Switzerland.
+What began as a creative project has evolved into a lasting personal commitment to supporting the Yanomami people.

 Britt Rios-Ellis, PhD

-Dr. Britt Rios-Ellis earned an MSc in Health and Fitness Management and a PhD in Community Health from the University of Oregon in addition to a certification in Women's Studies.
-She also completed the Institute for Management and Leadership in Education Program at Harvard University and the HERS Program for Women’s Leadership in Higher Education.
+Dr. Britt Rios-Ellis earned an MSc in Health and Fitness Management and a PhD in Community Health from the University of Oregon, along with certification in Women’s Studies.
+She completed leadership programs at Harvard University and the HERS Program for Women’s Leadership in Higher Education.
+She currently serves as President of California State University, Stanislaus, where she advances inclusive education and community health.

 Advisors